 We can thus define a category of short exact sequences.
 An isomorphism of short exact sequences is defined as an isomorphism in this category.
 Explicitly, it is defined as a morphism of short exact sequences where all the component homomorphisms are isomorphisms.

-6.2.
-Group extensions with fixed base and quotient; congruence and pseudo-congruence.
-We often study group extensions of the form:

-where A and G are both fixed in advance and different possibilities for E are considered.
+3.1.2 Group extensions with fixed base and quotient; congruence and pseudo-congruence where A and G are both fixed in advance and different possibilities for E are considered.
 Two group extensions: